danieleff/STM32GENERIC/tools/documentation/mkdocs/arduino_libraries.md

 There are two implementations of Serial: UART and USB.

-TODO: IMPLEMENT You can set what is Serial from the boards menu.
+TODO: IMPLEMENT You can set what is Serial aliased to from the boards menu.
 By default, it is aligned with the upload method to help debugging.

 * If the board is Nucleo, automatic Serial is aliased to [SerialUART2](Serial UART) (ST-Link Virtual COM port).
 * If the upload method is based on UART (Serial upload, ST-Link), automatic Serial is aliased to [SerialUART1](Serial UART).